1. The Beatles fandom is surprisingly forgiving toward its historic villains.

 The Beatles formed in 1960 and lasted until 1970, when they severed relations under a metaphorical cloud and probably also a literal one (Paul was known to quote partake endquote).
 Any chance of a reunion ended in 1980 with John’s death.

-But that’s a mere ten years of breakup.
-It pales into insignificance when you consider all the years prior to 1970 in which the Beatles were de-facto broken up, because they hadn’t formed.
-And there’s a strong argument that they were more broken up in 1900 than in 1979.
+There’s a strong argument that they were more broken up in 1900 than in 1979.
 In 1979, they could’ve theoretically gotten in a room and played together.
 But in the year 1900 the Beatles were broken up so hard they hadn’t even been born.
 In 1700s their instruments didn’t exist.
 In 10,000 BC music didn’t exist.
 1.4 x 10^10 years ago the carbon composing their bodies didn’t exist.

-To answer the answer to the question: God broke up the Beatles.
+To answer the answer to the question: God himself broke up the Beatles.
 He caused the fourteen billion years of creation and ensured that the Fab Four only existed in ten of them.

 3. What’s the greatest Beatles album?